 N.P.
 Bowsher and Company

-Location: 1300 W. Sample St., South Bend
+Location: 1300 W. Sample Street, South Bend

-Nelson Bowsher died in his early 50s, but had two sons who were old enough to take over the responsibility of managing the business.
-Jay C. Bowsher handled the financial end of the business and his brother, Delevan Bowsher, ran the factory, which prospered and continued to make mill cogs and grain grinders.
-Bowsher grinders were known and the top-of-the-line of the burr mills (machinery that grind hard, small food products between two revolving abrasive surfaces separated by a distance usually set by the user.
+Nelson Bowsher died in his early 50s but had two sons who were old enough to take over the responsibility of managing the business.
+Jay C. Bowsher handled the financial end of the business, and his brother, Delevan Bowsher, ran the factory, which prospered and continued to make mill cogs and grain grinders.
+Bowsher grinders were known as the top-of-the-line of the burr mills (machinery that grinds hard, small food products between two revolving abrasive surfaces separated by a distance usually set by the user.
 When the distance is larger, the resulting ground material is coarser).
+A foundry was built to make the parts for the burr mills.

 Jay C. and Delevan ran the operation until their deaths in the early 1950s, when Mr. Nelson Bowsher, son of Jay C. Bowsher, took over the operation of the factory and foundry.